bagpyp/app/backend/README.md

   - Runs on port **5431** (mapped to container’s port 5432)
   - Uses the same credentials but is isolated via the Docker volume `test_data`

-To start the services, run:
+To start the services, make sure a Docker engine is running, then run:

 ```bash
 docker-compose up -d